How to File Taxes if You Work Remotely or Live in One State and Work in Another

 Where do you pay taxes when you live in one state and work in another?

-Some states have established provisions allowing you to work in a neighboring state without having to file or pay income taxes there.
-These “tax reciprocal agreements” simplify your tax obligations and ensure that you pay income taxes only in the state where you live.
+The laws of the two states where you live and work will determine how you file taxes if you don't live in the same state where you work.
+That’s because some states have established provisions allowing you to work in a neighboring state without having to file or pay income taxes there.
+These “tax reciprocal agreements” simplify your tax obligations and ensure that you pay income taxes only where you live.

 Which states have reciprocal agreements for taxes?